-Vajda et al. could confirm that Tc is, like Re, not eluted in 0.7M $HNO_3$ , validating that Re is a good surrogate for Tc and thus also allowing an efficient Mo/Tc separation.
-Most suitable conditions for Tc elution were found to be $NH_4OH$ greater or equal to 0.2M.
+Vajda et al. could confirm that Tc is, like Re, not eluted in 0.7M HNO3, validating that Re is a good surrogate for Tc and thus also allowing an efficient Mo/Tc separation.
+Most suitable conditions for Tc elution were found to be NH2OH greater or equal to 0.2M.

-Elution study, Tc separation on 2 mL TK201 cartridges, data provided by N. Vajda (RadAnal)
+Elution study, Tc separation on 2 mL TK201 Resin cartridges, data provided by N. Vajda (RadAnal)

-"One of the main applications of the TK2O1 Resin is the separation of Cu isotopes (e.g. Cu-64) from solid Ni targets.
-Other than the CU Resin the TK2O1 Resin allows for Cu retention from high HCl (e.g. 6M), while letting Ni pass for subsequent recycling.
+The other main application of the TK201 Resin is the separation of Cu isotopes (e.g. Cu-64) from solid Ni targets.
+Other than the CU Resin the TK201 Resin allows for Cu retention from high HCl (e.g. 6M), while letting Ni pass for subsequent recycling.
 Other potential impurities (e.g. Co) may be removed through rinses with 4 - 5M HCl.
 Cu may then be eluted in dilute HCl leaving Zn on the column.